bdecoste/envoyproxy-envoy/docs/root/configuration/http_filters/router_filter.rst

 deadline-exceeded
   Envoy will attempt a retry if the gRPC status code in the response headers is "deadline-exceeded" (4)

-internal
-  Envoy will attempt to retry if the gRPC status code in the response headers is "internal" (13)

 resource-exhausted
   Envoy will attempt a retry if the gRPC status code in the response headers is "resource-exhausted" (8)